Dune (franchise): Declining empires

-Lorenzo DiTommaso compared Dune's portrayal of the downfall of a galactic empire to Edward Gibbon's Decline and Fall of the Roman Empire, which argues that Christianity allied with the profligacy of the Roman elite led to the fall of Ancient Rome.
-In "History and Historical Effect in Frank Herbert's Dune" (1992), DiTommaso outlines similarities between the two works by highlighting the excesses of Padishah Emperor Shaddam IV on his home planet of Kaitain and of the Baron Harkonnen in his palace.
+Lorenzo DiTommaso compared Dune's portrayal of the downfall of a galactic empire to Edward Gibbon's The History of the Decline and Fall of the Roman Empire, which argues that Christianity allied with the profligacy of the Roman elite led to the fall of Ancient Rome.
+In "History and Historical Effect in Frank Herbert's Dune" (1992), DiTommaso outlines similarities between the two works by highlighting the excesses of Padishah Emperor Shaddam IV on his home planet of Kaitain and of the Baron Vladimir Harkonnen in his palace.
 The Emperor loses his effectiveness as a ruler through an excess of ceremony and pomp.
 The hairdressers and attendants he brings with him to Arrakis are even referred to as "parasites".
 The Baron Harkonnen is similarly corrupt, materially indulgent, and a sexual degenerate.
 Gibbon's Decline and Fall partly blames the fall of Rome on the rise of Christianity.
 Gibbon claimed that this exotic import from a conquered province weakened the soldiers of Rome and left it open to attack.

 Similarly, the Emperor's Sardaukar fighters are little match for the Fremen of Arrakis because of the Sardaukar's overconfidence and the Fremen's capacity for self-sacrifice.
 The Fremen put the community before themselves in every instance, while the world outside wallows in luxury at the expense of others.
 The decline and long peace of the Empire sets the stage for revolution and renewal by genetic mixing of successful and unsuccessful groups through war, a process culminating in the Jihad led by Paul Atreides, described by Herbert as depicting "war as a collective orgasm" (drawing on Norman Walter's 1950 The Sexual Cycle of Human Warfare).
-These themes reappear in God Emperor of Dune's Scattering and Leto II's all-female Fish Speaker army.
+These themes reappear in God Emperor of Dune's Scattering and Leto II Atreides's all-female Fish Speaker army.